Dealing with the practical impact of coronavirus

 - If you are having supplies delivered, leave a note on your door saying where to leave the delivery so that you can avoid the delivery person.

 - If you need prescription medicines, you could ask someone to collect them for you, or contact your pharmacy to see if they can deliver.
-You should be able to order repeat prescriptions through your GP’s website or by phone.
+You should be able to order repeat prescriptions through your GP’s website or by phone or by using the NHS Health at Home service.

 If you need medical help for pancreatic cancer or another condition that isn’t coronavirus, contact your medical team or GP and follow their advice.
 Don’t go to your GP or hospital in person unless asked to do so.
 If you do visit your GP or hospital, make sure you are wearing a face covering when you go there.